0% VAT on solar, battery storage & heat pumps until 31 March 2027

 Solar panels for restaurants — kitchen, fridge, evening-peak ready

-MCS-certified solar PV for independent and chain restaurants, cafes, pubs and hospitality venues across the UK.
+fully-certified solar PV for independent and chain restaurants, cafes, pubs and hospitality venues across the UK.
 Sized for refrigeration + extraction + lighting + HVAC demand.
 Solar + battery pairing to cover the evening service peak.
 AIA tax relief + ESG carbon reporting included.

 Restaurant solar — quick reference